ML-KULeuven/socceraction/docs/documentation/SPADL.rst

 Start and End Locations
   SPADL uses a standardized coordinate system with the origin on the bottom left of the pitch, and a uniform field of 105m x 68m.
-The direction of play corresponds to the direction in the original event stream data, but can be converted conveniently with the :func:`~socceraction.spadl.play_left_to_right` function such that the lower x-coordinates represent the own half of the team performing the action.
+For direction of play, SPADL uses the "home team attacks to the right" convention, but this can be converted conveniently with the :func:`~socceraction.spadl.play_left_to_right` function such that the lower x-coordinates represent the own half of the team performing the action.